jhu-statprogramming-fall-2022/biostat840-project3-pkgdown-yixuan-chen-elisa/github-vignettes/outliers.md

 # Overview

-Outliers should be considered with continuous survey variables.
+Outliers should be considered when working with continuous survey variables.
 There are no hard and fast rules for outlier identification, but [Tukey’s Test](https://en.wikipedia.org/wiki/Outlier#Tukey%27s_fences) provides one method that is easy to apply in a standard way.